NgoDoanHoang/Banknotes-Detection/README.md

-# Basizc-Banknotes-Detection
+# Basic-Banknotes-Detection
 using OpenCV to detect shtt on an image

 substract those 2,
-remove noise (barely work)
+remove noise and then
-rotate 'em
+rotate them